WhatsApp

 What is PVC Film Material?

 PVC stands for Polyvinyl Chloride.
-It’s one of the most widely used plastic polymers around the globe.
-You’ll find it almost everywhere—from pipes to posters.
+It's one of the widely used plastic polymers around the globe.
+You'll find it in various applications—from pipes to decorative materials.

 Here's a quick breakdown: